ravi9/openvino-wiki/GoogleSummerOfCode.md

 Working 3D support for Jupyter Notebooks running OpenVINO (AI inference).
 For example, visualizing 3D body pose and characters, visualization 2D-3D mapping, and also providing a clean interface to set up these without a 3D engine or graphics programming background.

 **Skills required/preferred:**
-* Understanding of graphics pipelines and (GPU programming is a plus)
-* Software Engineer background and code releasing
+Understanding of graphics pipelines and (GPU programming is a plus), software Engineer background and code releasing, Python, C++
-* Python, C++

 **Mentors:**
 Raymond Lo